mcrl/spipe/README.md

 @inproceedings{spipe-pact25,
-    title = {{SPipe}: Hybrid {GPU} and {CPU} Pipeline for Training {LLMs} under Memory Pressure}, author = {Ryu, Junyeol and Jeong, Yujin and Park, Daeyoung and Kim, Jinpyo and Kim, Heehoon and Lee, Jaejin}, booktitle = {Proceedings of the 34th ACM/IEEE/IFIP International Conference on Parallel Architectures and Compilation Techniques}, year = {2025},
+    title = {{SPipe}: Hybrid {GPU} and {CPU} Pipeline for Training {LLMs} under Memory Pressure}, author = {Ryu, Junyeol and Jeong, Yujin and Park, Daeyoung and Kim, Jinpyo and Kim, Heehoon and Lee, Jaejin}, booktitle = {Proceedings of the 34th International Conference on Parallel Architectures and Compilation Techniques (PACT)}, year = {2025},
 }
 ```